Concepts¶

 Virtual Organisations (i.e. research groups) are the key element of authorisation in the Helmholtz Cloud.

-The classical Virtual Organisation (VO) concept applies to HPC but also to the grid world:
+The classical Virtual Organisation (VO) concept applies to High-Performance-Computing (HPC) but also to the grid world (distributed computing on different systems):

-VO administrators are also responsible for managing the VO’s members by means of the Group Management interface of Unity
+- VO administrators are also responsible for managing the VO’s members by means of the Group Management interface of Helmholtz ID

-The Helmholtz ID is modular in the sense that it involves one or optionally more SP-IdP proxies / software stacks.
+The Helmholtz AAI is modular in the sense that it involves one SP-IdP proxy and optionally site-local proxies.

 - With growing numbers of SPs and IdPs it becomes very difficult to maintain a consistent attribute release from each IdP to every SP.
 The Proxy reduces this n:m mapping to a n:1:m mapping.